-

 Scheduled Cesarean Births

-When you arrive, tell the admissions staff you are there for a scheduled procedure.
-You will be taken to your room, where you will remain for approximately two hours.
-During this time, the nurses will monitor the baby and the doctor who will administer your anesthesia will visit to discuss your options before you are taken to the operating room.
+When you arrive, please inform the admissions staff that you're here for a scheduled cesarean procedure.
+You will be taken to your room, where you’ll stay for approximately two hours.
+During this time, nurses will monitor your baby, and your anesthesiologist will meet with you to discuss your options before you head to the operating room.

 Learn more about what to expect before, during and after your c-section.